lortordermur/sfcalcsheet/README.md

 #### I miss a specific calculator or feature. ####

 Great, and this can be helped!
-Just file an issue on [sfcalcsheet’s issue tracker](https://github.com/lortordermur/sfcalcsheet/issues) and I will look into it.
+Just file an issue on [SFCalcSheet’s issue tracker](https://github.com/lortordermur/sfcalcsheet/issues) and I will look into it.

 #### I cannot edit cell styles.
 The dialog simply does not open. ####